 Cybercrime is any criminal activity involving the use of computers, networks, connected devices, or other technology to commit illegal activities.
 The reliance on internet connectivity has facilitated an increase in the volume and pace of cybercrime activities, making these types of crimes easier to carry out due to factors such as the internet’s speed, convenience, anonymity, and lack of borders.

-- Product or Service: Like legitimate businesses, cybercriminals often have a product or service to offer, such as ransomware-as-a-service, phishing kits, malware, stolen information, or access to compromised systems.
+- Product or Service: Like legitimate businesses, cybercriminals often have a commercial product or service to offer, such as ransomware-as-a-service, phishing-as-a-service, exploit kits, malware, stolen information, or access to compromised systems.

 - Marketing and Advertising: Cybercriminals use a variety of marketing and advertising strategies to promote their products or services.
 This can include spamming, phishing, and other forms of social engineering.